 7D Dark Ride Adventure

-In August 2016, an eight seater 4D full-motion simulator was installed in the centre of the I-Drive 360 main building alongside the Coca-Cola Orlando Eye, called 7D Dark Ride Adventure.
+In August 2016, an eight seater 4D full-motion simulator was installed in the centre of the I-Drive 360 main building alongside the Orlando Eye, called 7D Dark Ride Adventure.
 The ride is built by Triotech and operated by Arcade City who also run a separate amusement arcade.